top of page

 This document lets your medical providers and loved ones know your decisions for end-of-life care.
 It is only effective if you cannot make these decisions for yourself and if you are in a terminal condition or permanent vegetative state.
 If you do not have a health care directive, default rules or a guardian appointed by the court may make these decisions on your behalf.

-Legacy Letter We help our clients leave a legacy beyond their finances by encouraging them to write a legacy letter, a message that imparts wisdom, values, and cherished memories to their loved ones.
+We invite our clients to leave a legacy beyond their assets by encouraging them to write a legacy letter, a message that imparts wisdom, values, and cherished memories to their loved ones.

 Spokane-power-of-attorney.jpg